mzdaniel/loadconfig/docs/index.rst

     basic
     intermediate
+    advanced
     examples

 Technical description
 =====================

-loadconfig dynamically creates a python configuration order dictionary from sources like the command line, configuration files and yaml strings that can be used in python code and shell scripts.
+loadconfig dynamically creates a python configuration ordered dictionary from sources like the command line, configuration files and yaml strings that can be used in python code and shell scripts.
 Dependencies are pyyaml, clg and six.